 But if you are only output to SDI (via BlackMagic Output) output, ProRes is generally the best choice of codec for you, because that case Mitti needs to send pixel data with the CPU instead of the GPU.

 The list of supported codecs can be appended by a number of other common formats if you have Apple's Pro Video Formats Bundle installed.

 Still Images are also supported in the most common formats, but we recommend PNG and JPG.
 Mitti can also render PDF files.

-Once you created a Camera Cue, you can set it's source and change it's duration in the Cue Preferences window.
+Once you created a Camera Cue, you can set it's source and change it's duration in the Cue Inspector.
 Selecting a Blackmagic DeckLink device will add a new popup where you can select the format of the incoming video data.

 Mitti supports incoming Syphon transmission from any Syphon enabled apps by Syphon Cues.

-Once you created a Syphon Cue, you can set it's source and change it's duration in the Cue Preferences window.
+Once you created a Syphon Cue, you can set its source and change its duration.

 NDI™ by NewTek Inc., is a new technology for IP-based video production.
 With NDI Cues in Mitti, you can use any NDI output-enabled video application on the local network as sources.

-Once you created a NDI Cue, you can set it's source and change it's duration in the Cue Preferences window.
+Once you created a NDI Cue, you can set its source and change its.

 Still stuck?
 How can we help?